What is a Marital Tort Claim in a New Jersey Divorce?

 By way of example, if you were assaulted and battered by your husband or wife the week before you file your NJ divorce action, you have to include the marital tort claim in your divorce action.
 The statute of limitations for bringing a civil action for assault and battery in New Jersey is 2 years, but you only have one week because of Tevis.What actions are marital torts

 Unfortunately, there are many marital torts, including but not limited to violent actions of assault and battery, marital rape, use of excessive force and the resulting Battered Women’s Syndrome.
 Less violent marital torts include intentional infliction of emotional distress, emotional abuse, economic abuse, defamation, wiretapping, dissipation of marital assets and false imprisonment.

 An action for wrongful death is also a marital tort that can be brought by children or certain other relatives, when one spouse has caused the death of the other spouse by their wrongful acts.
 Again, a criminal action for the same behavior that caused the wrongful death does not stop you from bringing this claim for monetary relief.

-If you need to discuss bringing a marital tort action as part of your NJ divorce, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss bringing a marital tort action as part of your NJ divorce, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.